 Moreover, various conferences, sports events, large gatherings, and cultural establishments such as museums and galleries are canceled or shut off as well.
 Some personal care and consulting services such as gyms, taxis, hairdressers have also permanently stopped operating.
 Finally, offices and educational centers have been highly affected by this situation and are calling for some quick changes in their operational systems, online classes and training sessions, as well as remote work.

 It is worth noticing though, that while some companies and industries are struggling others seem to be benefiting in their markets.
-Noticeably, as according to the data from May Refinitiv reports that Alphabet, Apple, Amazon, Facebook and Microsoft have announced 19 deals this year, which are some of the fastest paced acquisitions to this date since 2015.
+Noticeably, as according to the data from May Refinitiv reports that Alphabet, Apple, Amazon, Facebook and Microsoft have announced 19 deals this year, which are some of the fastest-paced acquisitions to this date since 2015.
 In March, for example, Facebook announced its largest international investment ($5.7bn) in an Indian telecoms operator Reliance Jio.

 This scenario is true for various Internet-based companies, such as the ones providing online entertainment, online shopping, education, remote work, food delivery, and more.
-Consequently, people seem to change their consumption patterns, raising the demand for snacks, alcohol, and cleaning products which are connected to stay home order and internet use.
+Consequently, people seem to change their consumption patterns, raising the demand for snacks, alcohol, and cleaning products that are connected to stay home order and internet use.
 Other general industries that seem to benefit from the current situation with the pandemic can be considered healthcare and medication industries.

 - Generally, markets are assumed to be static, due to their low changing nature.
 However, this pandemic yet again showed us that markets can rather be very dynamic.
 Moreover, it was also a great reminder that markets are not just firms or organizations.
 They are dynamic ecosystems that consist of various organisms such as public organizations, businesses, customers, etc.

 As a result, the new reality created by the pandemic is also a wonderful chance of studying the nature of markets, how they are created, and how fast they can disappear.
-Additionally, as we witness the vanishing of various solutions in the market, the pandemic raises the need to discover if those will be replaced by the new ones or not (e.g. physical teaching versus online teaching, consumption engines versus electrical ones, and more.)
+Additionally, as we witness the vanishing of various solutions in the market, the pandemic raises the need to discover if those will be replaced by the new ones or not (e.g. physical teaching versus on-line teaching, consumption engines versus electrical ones, and more.)

-Obviously, in such scenarios endless questions arise on the ways companies can prepare for similar situations, and be more flexible in handling the upcoming challenges to enhance their competitive advantage.
+Obviously, in such scenarios, endless questions arise on the ways companies can prepare for similar situations, and be more flexible in handling the upcoming challenges to enhance their competitive advantage.

 In our new blog series, we attempt to give valuable insights on most of these questions.
 Make sure to subscribe to our blogs to keep updated on the marketing and advertising trends in the post COVID era.